- Concerta may be more dangerous than other stimulants when mixed with alcohol because it stays in your body longer.

 Your doctor will likely prescribe the medication in an 18-mg daily dose first to evaluate your response to Concerta.
 Daily dosages range from 18–72 mg, though the typical daily dosage for adults is 18–36 mg.

-Mixing alcohol and Concerta is a bad choice for two main reasons.
+Mixing alcohol and Concerta is a bad choice because it can lead to alcohol poisoning and increased side effects.

 Alcohol is a depressant, so it suppresses brain activity.
 This effect can result in: